tnir/codestream/vscode/README.md

 - Get performance data for individual methods in the code, as well as the services built from that code.
 - Review pull requests from GitHub and GitLab right in your IDE.
-- Discuss any block of code, with options for sharing to Slack or Teams, or creating a ticket on Jira, Trello and many other issue trackers.
+- Discuss any block of code, with options for sharing to Slack or Teams, or create a ticket on Jira, Trello and many other issue trackers.

 ### Integrations